mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Smaller escorts do exist, right down to ships like the Close Escort or Patrol Cruiser (a long–standing misnomer; this tiny vessel is an escort rather than a cruiser).
-These are the ships that do most of the navy’s work; patrol, piracy suppression, guardship duty and the like.
+These are the ships that do most of the navy's work; patrol, piracy suppression, guardship duty and the like.
 They also escort and protect larger vessels.
 There are never enough escorts; the navy budget is huge but most of it is spent on the capital ships and cruisers needed to prevent invasion by major